Nielsen-Brain-and-Behavior-Lab/NSAR2023/preproc/motion_metrics/HCPD/README.md

-# Motion Metrics Scripts for the HCP Dataset
+# Motion Metrics Scripts for the HCPD Dataset
 ## Description

 Scripts used to compute mean framewise displacement, mean DVARS, and volumes remaining following CBIG2016 preprocessing.
 Scripts are optimized for Python/3.6.